aimhubio/aim/docs/source/ui/pages/run_management.md

 #### Contributions calendar

-The contributions calendar represents the intensity of executed runs during the previous year.
+The contributions calendar represents the intensity of executed runs, associated with the experiment, during the previous year.
+Each cell represents the set of training runs for that day.
 More on this read [here](../pages/home_page.html#id8).

 #### Activity feed

-This section represents the activity feed of your contributions related to the experiment.
-More on this read [here](../pages/home_page.html#id9).
+This section represents the activity feed of your contributions associated with the experiment.
+It shows the `starting date`, `progress` and `name` of the runs, as a link to the corresponding run page.

 ### Runs

-The Runs tab shows the list of runs attached to the experiment, and it also gives the ability to compare them using the available explorers.
+The Runs tab shows the list of runs associated with the experiment, and it also gives the ability to compare them using the available explorers.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Experiment page runs tab" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/experiment-page/experiment-page-runs-tab.png">